Open Access

 and free-of-charge access to scientific publications arising from publicly funded research to everyone without distinction via the Internet.

-For several EIR providers, CzechELib has negotiated a discount or complete waiver of Open Access publishing fees for members of its consortium.
-You can find an overview of these benefits in the Open Access in license agreements section.
+For several EIR providers, CzechELib has negotiated (with Wiley, Springer Nature, ACS, RSC, Taylor and Francis, OUP, CUP, IOP, AIP, ACM, Sage) a discount or complete waiver of Open Access publishing fees for members of its consortium.